rohit12crj/Study-Notes/Prometheus_&_Grafana/notes.md

 What is the difference between rate() and irate()? rate() calculates the per-second average rate over the entire range window — it's smoother and better for alerting. irate() uses only the last two data points — it's more responsive to spikes, better for graphing.

-Where is tssb in prometheus stored actually.
+Where is tsdb in prometheus stored actually.
 My Prometheus is running in eks cluster using helm charts

 since the tsdb stores data for only 15 days .if i want to querry data from 30 days back how can i do it